 Yet more major influence is now likely further COVID-19 Delta concerns.
 After its inability to sustain weakness back below the 14.20, next resistance was into 14.40-.50 area.
 That was vigorously tested again of late, and was finally exceeded on South African pollical violence adding to its already substantial COVID-19 woes.

-Even though the violence has abated, the RAND remains weak after a vigorous test of higher interim resistance is into the 14.70 area (with weekly MA-41 at 14.76.)
-However, with the more prominent recent and historic congestion into the 15.00-.10 area.
+Even though the violence has abated, the RAND remains weak after a vigorous test of higher interim resistance is into the 14.70 area (with weekly MA-41 at 14.72.)
+However, that is with the more prominent recent and historic congestion into the 15.00-.10 area, and the 14.50-.40 area remains the key lower range.